This post may contain affiliate links. Please read our disclosure for more info.

 9. Straight, Single Edge Blade Style

 You need to choose a straight-edged, single-edged blade for your survival knife.
-A double-edged knife is primarily made for fighting as they thrust and stab well.
-Single edge blades though are more versatile as they can perform multiple tasks that are either very hard or impossible with a double-edged blade.
-As a bonus, straight-edge knife blades are also easier to sharpen than the serrated edged blade.
+Double-edged knives are primarily made for fighting as they thrust and stab well.
+Single edge blades, though, are more versatile as they can perform multiple tasks that are either very hard or impossible with a double-edged blade.
+As a bonus, straight-edge knife blades are also easier to sharpen than the serrated edge blade.

-The pommel is also called the knife butt.
-A survival knife’s pommel needs to be able to pound tent stakes and perform other heavy duty survival skills, which means the pommel should be flat, which will allow you to better use your bush knife as a makeshift hammer.
+The pommel is also commonly known as the knife butt.
+You want your knife to be able to withstand hard use.
+For example, your survival knife’s pommel needs to be able to pound tent stakes and perform other hard use survival skills, which means the pommel should be flat, which will allow you to use your bush knife as a makeshift hammer better.

 11. What Type Of Knife Sheath?

-The number one consideration for knife sheaths is for a sheath to protects the knife from the elements like rain, snow, and other adverse weather conditions and also shield the knife holder from being accidentally cut.
-Keeping the above in mind, the following is a list of the most popular knife sheath materials:
+The number one consideration for a knife sheath is that protects your knife from elements like rain, snow, and other adverse conditions, and protects the knife holder from being accidentally cut.
+Keeping the above in mind, the following is a list of sheath material that you will most likely see:

-Kydex is an artificial, thermoplastic material that noted for extreme durability.
-A good Kydex knifes sheath will hold up well in various weather conditions and even not break down if it is dunked in salt water.
-One negative concerning Kydex sheaths is that a knife held in a Kydex sheath can tend to dull more easily if they are consistently removed from the Kydex sheath.
+- Kydex– is an artificial, thermoplastic material that noted for extreme toughness.
+A good Kydex knife sheath will hold up well in various weather conditions and even not break down when dunked in saltwater.
+One negative concerning the Kydex sheath is that a knife held in this sheath tend to dull more easily if they are consistently removed from your sheath.

-Nylon is cheaper than Kydex or leather.
-However, it is also less durable, and they also tend to get easily stretched out.
+- Nylon-A nylon sheath is cheaper than Kydex or leather.
+However, a nylon sheath is also less durable, and they tend to get easily stretched out.

-Choosing a fixed blade survival knife means can be a bit technical.
-Nevertheless, while all’s said and done, for a knife to qualify for your outdoor adventures, it must give you comfort and perform the necessary survival, related tasks.
+Because of the many choices and confusing terminology, choosing a fixed blade survival knife can be a bit intimidating.
+Nevertheless, while all’s said and done, for a survival knife to qualify when you need it most, it must give you comfort and perform the necessary survival, related tasks.

 Recommended Survival Knife Manufacturers